Frankie Andreu

-Biography

 Cycling career

 Andreu was born in Dearborn, Michigan.
 He began his cycling career in track cycling, with Wolverine Sports Club in Detroit, winning the individual pursuit during the 1984 Junior National Track Cycling Championships in Trexlertown, Pennsylvania.
 In 1985, he finished first in the Madison during the National Track Cycling Championships in Indianapolis, Indiana and second in the points race and team pursuit.
 In 1988, he qualified as a member of the United States cycling team for that year's Olympic Games, where he finished eighth in the points race.

 Andreu moved from track cycling to road cycling after signing to the 7-Eleven Pro Cycling Team in 1989 when he finished his first professional stage race, the Giro d'Italia.
 His highest finish in the Tour de France was second during the 18th stage of the 1993 race where he was teammates with a young Lance Armstrong on the Motorola Pro cycling team.
 Andreu finished fourth in the road race during the 1996 Olympic Games in Atlanta.

 He is best remembered by the professional cycling community for his role as a super domestique.